huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Leave your comfort zone.
 [Don't always play safe.
 Don't always stick to what you already know.](https://www.youtube.com/watch?v=jE-vY5-3zhU&t=35m18s) Take as much calculated risk as you can afford.
 Step into the unknown.
 Sit with the discomfort.
 Remember, if you are not failing occasionally, you are probably being too conservative.
 Taking no risk is the biggest risk you can take.

 Never give up.
 Rest in the end, not in the middle.
-Be like a postage stamp.
+[It ain't over until it's over.](https://youtu.be/TmENMZFUU_0) Be like a postage stamp.
 Stick to it until you get there.

 Adapt to changes.
 Learn from failures.
 Never make the same mistake.
 Your greatest success is very likely just one step beyond your greatest failure.